-Some of the other problems that long-term methamphetamine use can cause can include:
+Some of the other problems that long-term meth use can cause can include:

 Our Meth Addiction Treatment Program

-Methamphetamine addiction and abuse have become a widespread problem.
+Meth addiction and abuse have become a widespread problem.
 If you believe that you or someone you love may have a methamphetamine addiction, the first step would be to call us to set up an appointment for an assessment.
 You or your loved one would then likely be admitted into a medically supervised methamphetamine detox.
 Meth, like most other illicit stimulants, takes a toll on your body after long-term abuse.
-Our methamphetamine detox and treatment program will work together to get you on the road to healing.
+Our meth addiction treatment program will get you on the road to healing.

 You will have a team of doctors and professionals routinely working with you through the detox process to keep you as comfortable as possible.
 They will also observe and assess you for any potential mental health disorders you may be suffering from.
 A lot of individuals with stimulant addictions have coexisting mental health issues that have been left untreated.

 Meth Addiction Treatment at Evoke Wellness at Cohasset

 At our meth rehab center in Massachusetts, we rely on evidence-based treatment to help you through the recovery process.
 We provide different forms of therapy to help you gain long-lasting recovery.
 Each person that comes through our doors receives an individualized treatment plan as recovery is not a one size fits all approach.